Demographics of California: Net domestic migration

-Racial/Ethnic makeup
+2020 US census

-According to the 2020 U.S. census, California's population was 34.7% Non-Hispanic White, 5.7% African American, 1.5% Native American, 16.1% Asian, 0.4% Pacific Islander, 13% Two or more races, and 39.4% Hispanic or Latino of any race.
+According to the 2020 US census, California's population was 34.7% Non-Hispanic White, 5.4% Non-Hispanic African American, 0.4% Non-Hispanic Native American, 15.1% Non-Hispanic Asian, 0.4% Non-Hispanic Pacific Islander, 4.1% Non-Hispanic Multiracial, and 39.4% Hispanic or Latino of any race.
 Hispanics are the largest racial/ethnic group in California.
-Non-Hispanic whites have decreased from about 76.3 - 78% of the state's population in 1970 to 36.6% in 2018.
-While the population of minorities accounts for 100.7 million of 300 million U.S. residents, 20% of the national total live in California (2008).
+Non-Hispanic Whites have decreased from about 76.3% of the state's population in 1970 to 33.7% in 2022.
+California is the second-most racially diverse state in the US, after Hawaii.
+The population of minorities (defined as anyone who is not fully non-Hispanic white) in the US accounted for 139.8 million out of 331.5 million residents in 2020, with 25.8 million, or 18.5% of the total minority population, living in California (2020).
+While New Mexico has a higher percentages of Hispanics (47.7%), California has the highest total number of Hispanics of any US state, at over 15 million.

-According to 2018 U.S. Census Bureau estimates, California's population was 59.5% White (36.6% Non-Hispanic White), 14.7% Asian, 13.8% Some Other Race, 5.8% Black or African American, 0.8% Native American and Alaskan Native, 0.4% Pacific Islander, and 5.1% from two or more races. with others identifying as Some Other Race (34.4%), Multiracial (5.1%), Black (0.7%), American Indian and Alaskan Native (1.1%), Asian (0.5%), and Hawaiian and Pacific Islander (0.1%).
-By ethnicity, 39.3% of the total population is Hispanic-Latino (of any race) and 60.7% is Non-Hispanic (of any race).

-California has the highest number, and second highest percentage, of Asian Americans by state.
+California has the highest number and second highest percentage of Asian Americans by state, with 15.5% of the population identifying as Asian alone, and 18.4% identifying as Asian alone or in combination.
 Only Hawaii has a higher Asian American percentage than California.
-While New Mexico and Texas have higher percentages of Hispanics, California has the highest total number of Hispanics of any U.S. state.
-Hispanics are the largest single ethnic group in the state.
+The highest percent of Asians in California is found in the San Francisco Bay area, where they make up 30% of the total population.

-The largest named ancestries in California are Mexican (25%), German (9%), Irish (7.7%), English (7.4%), and Italian(5.8%); there are 65 other ethnicities with sizable populations in California including Arabs, Albanians, Australians, Brazilians, Canadians, Haitians, Iranians/Persians, and Somalis as examples.
-Both Los Angeles and San Francisco have large numbers of residents with English, French, Italian, Iranian/Persian, German, Russian, and Scandinavian ancestry.
+The largest named ancestries in California are Mexican (32.5%), German (6.5%), British (6.0%), Irish (5.6%), Chinese (4.8%), and Filipino (4.4%).
+There are over 65 other ethnicities with sizable populations in California, including Arabs, Albanians, Armenians, Australians, Brazilians, Canadians, Croatians, Guatemalans, Haitians, Iranians/Persians, Italians, Japanese, Koreans, Salvadorans, Somalis, and Vietnamese.
+Both the Los Angeles and San Francisco metro areas have large numbers of residents with African-American, British, Central American, Chinese, Filipino, French, Italian, Iranian/Persian, German, Mexican, Russian, Scandinavian, and Vietnamese ancestry.

-California has the largest population of white Americans in the U.S., totaling 21,453,934 residents as of the 2010 census.
-The state has the fifth largest population of African Americans in the U.S., an estimated 2,299,072 residents.
-California's Asian population is estimated at 4.9 million, approximately one-third of the nation's estimated 15 million Asian Americans.
-California's Native American population of 285,512 is the third-largest of any state, behind Arizona and Oklahoma.
+California has the largest total population of non-Hispanic white Americans in the US, totaling over 13.7 million as of the 2020 census, although the share of non-Hispanic whites as a percent of the population, at 34.7%, is the second lowest in the country, after Hawaii.
+The state has the fifth largest population of African Americans in the US, an estimated 2.1 million residents.
+California's Asian population is estimated at 7.0 million, almost 30% of the nation's estimated 24 million Asian Americans.
+California's Native American population of 156,085 is the 4th-largest of any state, behind Oklahoma, Arizona, and New Mexico.